Agricultural gypsum improves soil chemical properties

 Gypsum is a neutral minerl and not a liming agent.
 The effect of gypsum in modifying surface or subsurface pH is relatively modest.
 However, gypsum can improve the phytotoxic conditions derived from excess soluble aluminum.
 By reaction with Al3+, so that it can expel it from the soil.
 By reducing the toxic effects of aluminum, plants are able to root deeper.
 And the rate of absorption of water and nutrients by plants is increased.

 This is especially important in the dry season of arid areas.
 In a study carried out in Brazil, it was found that gypsum applications in the topsoil significantly decreased aluminum toxicity.
 And promoted a deeper root system in corn, wheat, soybean and sorghum crops.
 For example, in maize roots were found below 45 cm deep. which meant an increase in more than 600% of the root system.
 In addition, corn, wheat and sorghum yields increased by 45, 50 and 24 %, respectively, compared to the control.

 Its benefits in sodic soils

-In general, in clay soils, when the level of Na extracted with ammonium acetate exceeds 400 ppm, there will surely be some sodium problems, although the clearest parameter is the PSI, which when it is greater than 5 is problematic.
-Before resolving other limiting factors, it is necessary to remove excess sodium from the soil so that it can once again be productive.
+Generally, in clay soils, when Na level extracted with ammonium acetate exceeds 400ppm, there will surely be some sodium problems. although the clearest parameter is the PSI, which when it is greater than 5 is problematic.
+Before resolving other limiting factors, it’s necessary to remove excess sodium from the soil.
+So that it can once again be productive.
 The way to do this is by adding a source of calcium.
 The cheapest source of calcium is agricultural gypsum.